 Expired Wildcards will not be accepted.
 If your Wildcard is expired, you have two options:

 - You do not ride the bus, and the bus driver returns the expired card.
 You take the card to the nearest Wildcard office to obtain a free replacement (assuming you are eligible).

 - You can ride the bus one-way, but the driver will confiscate the expired card.
 It will not be returned to you.
 You must then go to the nearest Wildcard office and pay a fee for a new card (assuming you are eligible).

 Guest Wristbands are available for Northwestern University business guests to ride the Intercampus Shuttle during non-commuting hours.

-- Wristbands are intended for guests of NU faculty and staff visiting campus on official university business.
+- Wristbands are intended for guests of Northwestern faculty and staff visiting campus on official university business.

-- Guests will only be allowed to ride the Intercampus Shuttle between 9:30 am – 4:00 pm and after 6:30 pm.
+- Guests are allowed to ride the Intercampus Shuttle only from 9:30 a.m. to 4 p.m. and after 6:30 pm.

 - Up to 10 wristbands may be requested at a time and charged to a chart string.

 Please note: Department letters are not accepted to ride the Intercampus Shuttle; wristbands must be used.
 To submit your wristband request to Transportation Services electronically, download the Shuttle Wristband Request Form (pdf).
 If this wristband will not meet your needs, please contact us at firstname.lastname@example.org or call 312.503.8129.